Sol-Client/client/README.md

 - Chunk animator (not sure if many people use this one).
 - Less useless mods (apart from the previous one).
 - Bedwars timers.

-There are probably more, but this list is long enough.

 Click [this fancy blue text](https://github.com/TheKodeToad/SolClient/projects/1) to see planned features.